javascript-tutorial/server/README.md

 # Change server language

-The server is using English by default for navigation and other non-tutorial messages.
+The server uses English by default for navigation and other non-tutorial messages.

 You can set another language it with the second argument of `edit`.